 Rule 2705.
 Consent Calendar.
 Whenever a standing committee is of the opinion that a bill or concurrent resolution upon which it is reporting is of a noncontroversial nature, it shall so state in its committee report.
 Whenever a bill or concurrent resolution is so reported, it shall be placed upon the Consent Calendar.
 Each bill or concurrent resolution placed on the Consent Calendar shall remain thereon for at least two full legislative days before being considered under the order of business Final Action.
-At any time prior to the call for the vote under the order of business Final Action on a bill or concurrent resolution on the Consent Calendar, any member may object to the bill or concurrent resolution as being controversial and thereupon it shall be removed from the Consent Calendar and shall be placed on General Orders.
-If no objection is made prior to the call for the vote before other bills and concurrent resolutions on Final Action.
+Under the order of business Consent Calendar and prior to the call for the vote, any member may object to the bill or concurrent resolution as being controversial and thereupon it shall be removed from the Consent Calendar and shall be placed on General Orders.
+If no objection is made prior to the call for the vote on the bill or concurrent resolution, it shall be ordered to Final Action.